Fred-Guo0422/mva-framework/README.md

 For a quick description of MVVM, see https://blogs.msdn.microsoft.com/dphill/2009/01/31/the-viewmodel-pattern/

 ### Important Features: ###
-s
 * Mediated data bus with *implicit* type safety (Subscribers request data by type)
 * Viewable class that provides nesting, launching, and event handling semantics
 * API for publish and subscribe to transport data with low coupling between models and views
 * Transport abstraction supports many subscription types and non-AF-actors (i.e. actors that are not built on the LabVIEW Actor Framework)
-* Policy-based subscriptions and publications to abstract behaviors of publishers and subscribers ("I want 'x' data of type DBL with these conditions...")
+* Policy-based subscriptions and publications to abstract behaviors of publishers and subscribers
 * Publication locks for exclusive publication
 * Verbose framework event logging via "ENABLE_FRAMEWORK_LOG" conditional flag when all other hope is lost.